 This last tip isn’t a distraction but it has always been the most effective way for me to avoid eating junk food.
 If you don’t feel at this point like you even have the willpower to exercise, talk to somebody or do some chores when those cravings hit you, the best thing you can do is use every ounce of self control you have ever possessed to grocery shop wisely!

-This is what changed everything about what and how I eat (enforced by my husband at first), and it is the number one thing that keeps me in line.
+This is what changed everything about what and how I eat (enforced by my husband at first).
+It is the number one thing that keeps me in line.
 Although I can resist sweets and treats that are in our house for a time, inevitably I will give in to that devil in my mind telling me, “That chocolate cake is there to be eaten … So eat it!”

 When we do have junk food in our pantry or fridge (usually bought for company, received as a gift, or occasionally purchased as a splurge by us), we sometimes throw out all or part of it to avoid regular snacking on unhealthy foods.